ggonzalez710/gonzalez_101441_project01_Pacman/README.md

 'checkLost' is called, followed by a function call to 'handleKey'; function 'handleKey' is called to handle the player's entered key and move the pacman.
 After calling 'handleKey', the function 'eatFood' is called to check if pacman ate one of the foods, and if so, then the score is updated; inside 'eatFood', the function 'checkWin' is called to check if a player ate all of map's food and won the game.

-<br>Function 'moveCharacters' is called continually in a while loop that is placed inside the function 'runGame'.
-Function 'runGame' first draws the map,
-pacman's food, pacman and the ghosts, and it then enters the while loop where 'moveCharacters' is continually called 4 times in a row (since there are 4 ghosts).